uos/minot/docs/docs/installation.md

 ## Uninstall

 With modern software the word *"installing"* is overloaded.
-Cargo just compiles the code and moves the finished binaries to `~/.cargo/bin`.
+Cargo just compiles the code and moves the finished binaries to a directory in your path.
 There are no other side effects or files from Minot.

-If you want to remove them with cargo, you can `cargo uninstall minot` or `cargo uninstall wind` and they are gone.
+If you want to remove them, you can `minot uninstall` to uninstall minot or minot-coord.
+Or `cargo uninstall wind` for the manual installed binaries.